History of El Salvador in Timeline

 2017: Homicides Recorded

-In 2017, there were 3,962 homicides recorded in El Salvador.
+In 2017, there were 3,962 recorded homicides in El Salvador.

-September 2018: Saca Sentenced
+September 2018: Saca Sentenced to Prison

 In September 2018, former president Saca was sentenced to 10 years in prison after pleading guilty to diverting more than US$300 million in state funds.

-October 2018: Óscar Romero canonized as saint
+October 2018: Canonization of Óscar Romero

 2018: Forest Landscape Integrity Index

-In 2018, El Salvador had a Forest Landscape Integrity Index mean score of 4.06/10.
+In 2018, El Salvador had a Forest Landscape Integrity Index mean score of 4.06/10, ranking it 136th globally out of 172 countries.

-2018: Deaths Recorded
+2018: Homicides Recorded

-In 2018, there were 3,348 deaths recorded in El Salvador.
+In 2018, there were 3,348 recorded deaths in El Salvador.

-February 2019: Bukele Wins Election
+February 2019: Bukele Wins Presidential Election

-June 2019: Bukele Becomes President
+June 2019: Nayib Bukele Becomes President

-On June 1, 2019, Nayib Bukele became the new president of El Salvador.
+On 1 June 2019, Nayib Bukele became the new president of El Salvador.

-2019: Lowest Level of Income Inequality
+2019: El Salvador Income Inequality

-As of 2019 economic improvements had led to El Salvador experiencing the lowest level of income inequality among nearby countries.
+As of 2019, economic improvements had led to El Salvador experiencing the lowest level of income inequality among nearby countries.

-2019: Sharp Decline in Murder Rate
+2019: Decline in Murder Rate

 In 2019, El Salvador experienced a sharp decline in murder rate with a new conservative government in power.